 Gay massage in Leicester Square

 While Jordan has moved away from Leicester Square, you won’t have to look far for a high quality gay massage.
-Our masseur Ethan is based fairly close to the Leicester Square area (in Green Park) and he offers massage sessions in the comfort of his private flat.
-You could also travel a little further and visit Luis in Russell Square or Jordan & Danny in Marble Arch.
+Our masseur William is based within a short walking distance of the Leicester Square area (in Covent Gardern) and he offers massage sessions in the comfort of his private flat.
+You could also travel a little further and visit Luis in Holborn or Jordan in Marble Arch.
 Alternatively, you could opt for an outcall to your home or hotel within London transport fare zones 1 and 2.
 If you are looking for gay massage at Leicester Square, please call, text or Whatsapp on 07492 898079 (that’s +447492 898079 when calling from abroad).

 Things to do near Leicester Square